Clyde M. Narramore: Conversion and impact

 Dr. Narramore's overall influence has resulted in motivating thousands of college students to enter the field of professional counseling.
 This resulted in the establishment of privately owned Christian counseling offices and clinics throughout the United States.
 These psychologists provide both individual counseling for persons in need and many also serve as professors on college and university faculties.
 Local churches now have the benefit of these licensed counseling professionals who offer seminars and conferences on an area-wide basis as well as at interdenominational conferences.
 Additionally, some of the graduates of the Narramore-established Rosemead School of Psychology, serve on state professional psychological associations where their Christian input provides spiritual balance.
 Professional Psychological Journals regularly publish articles written by Rosemead graduates adding another benefit to the psychological community as a whole.

-Other Rosemead graduates such as Dr. John Townsend and Dr. Henry Cloud have helped millions of readers and radio audiences through their own books and radio programs.
-Dr. Narramore is also known for mentoring Dr. James Dobson to pursue the field of psychology and was interviewed by Dr. Dobson on a Focus on the Family radio program entitled Clyde Narramore: Mentor and Friend.
+Other Rosemead graduates such as John Townsend and Henry Cloud have helped millions of readers and radio audiences through their own books and radio programs.
+Narramore is also known for mentoring James Dobson to pursue the field of psychology and was interviewed by Dobson on a Focus on the Family radio program entitled Clyde Narramore: Mentor and Friend.